-Philadelphia, PA - Pat's and Geno's cheesesteak debate next time you're in Philly.
-One of Philly's greatest food rivalry is between two South Philly cheesesteak joints that may rival The Liberty Bell for iconic status: Pat's or Geno's?
+Philadelphia, PA - Pat's and Geno's cheesesteak debate is one of Philly's greatest food rivalry's between two South Philly cheesesteak joints that may rival The Liberty Bell for iconic status: Pat's or Geno's?
 Who makes the best cheesesteaks.

 Pat's vs. Geno's Philly's Cheesesteak Debate